 My Situation Has Recently Changed

-Both the FAFSA and CSS Profile use income information as reported on your prior prior tax return.
+Both the FAFSA and CSS Profile use income information as reported on your prior tax return.
 That means, if you plan to start school in 2023, you will report income from your 2021 tax return.
 So, what if your family situation is not accurately reflected by that return?
-Maybe there has been a divorce, marriage, separation or death in the meantime.
+Maybe there has been a divorce, marriage, separation or death since then?
+Let’s discuss what to do when something happens to your family situation whether you have or have not submitted financial aid.

 My Financial Aid Forms Haven’t Been Filed